csat1763/DistributedSystems2018Project4/README.md

 	 $ ./terminateAll.sh

+The output from running ./start.sh will be the file below which is then further evaluated.

+	$ *cost-performance.csv*

 ## Results

 The results can be found in the *Results* folder.
 The results are stored in a *.csv* file.
 The measurements are evaluated in an Excel Sheet.